I edit picture books, graphic novels, and nonfiction for all ages. Here are some of the books I’ve worked on.

 Written by Tanya Lloyd Kyi, illustrated by Chanelle Nibbelink

 An accessible and fun introduction to debating skills.
 Published by Kids Can Press, 2023.
+Designed by Barb Kelly.

 Only the Trees Know